nthState/InclusiveCopywriting/README.md

 ### `files_with_errors`

-A list of files that contain bad words
+A list of files that contain non-inclusive words

 ## Example usages